Bonsai-Miyagi/VueJS3-CSS-Layout-Blueprint/README.md

 ![Template Screen Shot](https://github.com/Bonsai-Miyagi/VueJS3-CSS-Layout-Blueprint/blob/master/src/assets/project-image.png)
 ![Figma Template Screen Shot](https://github.com/Bonsai-Miyagi/VueJS3-CSS-Layout-Blueprint/blob/master/src/assets/figma-template.png)

-Every section is treated as a separated element.
+Every section is treated as a separated component.
 Except for content and sidebar.

 The article data can be modified to add more articles in the article.json file.